 The Company monitors its expense experience and carries out detailed investigations regularly to determine the expenses incurred in writing and administering the different products and classes of business.
 An allowance for expense inflation in the future is also made, taking account of both salary and price information.
-The expense assumptions and expense inflation assumption include an appropriate allowance for prudence.
+The expense assumptions also include an appropriate allowance for prudence.